 Loyola/Notre Dame Library

 The Library supports faculty teaching and scholarship in a number of ways.
 In particular for teaching, the Library provides instructional services, resources for curriculum building, and other partnerships.
 The Library also offers a liaison program for tenure-track faculty and liaises with departments to build collections that will support the needs of our students.

 Messina is a unique, first-year experience designed to help students adjust quickly to college-level work and forge a clear path to success at Loyola and in the life and career that will follow.
 Faculty work in pairs and in conjunction with an administrator and student leader around a shared theme.
 The Messina office offers faculty training workshops and occasional discussions.
 Messina coordinates the Common Text and other programming throughout the year.

-The Office of Educational Technology provides a bridge between you, the faculty, and the technology tools needed to help your students succeed.
+The Office of Digital Teaching and Learning provides a bridge between you, the faculty, and the technology tools needed to help your students succeed.
 Our team consists of technology experts, instructional designers, and creative professionals here to help you use technology for the best educational outcome; enlightened and engaged students.
 Technology Services also offers frequent training workshops and brownbag discussions on matters of pedagogy.